KaloudasDev/personal-diary-app/README.md

 # 💻 Calendar Website

 **Description:**
-The Calendar Website is a sophisticated, user-friendly web application designed to manage and organize personal events.
+- The Calendar Website is a sophisticated, user-friendly web application designed to manage and organize personal events.
 It features a sleek interface with modern functionalities, offering users the ability to add, edit, and view their events with ease.
 Built to provide a seamless experience, this website is perfect for personal or business event management.

-**Author:** KaloudasDev
 **Credits:**
-This project was developed by Kaloudas.
+- This project was developed by Kaloudas.
 Special thanks to all contributors and the open-source community for their valuable input and support.

 **License:**
-This project is open-source and available under the MIT License.
+- This project is open-source and available under the MIT License.

 ---